Skip to main content

 Overview

 Use this page when you want to connect an MCP-compatible client to Cevoid and understand the current analytics-focused MCP surface.
-The Cevoid MCP server is Cevoid’s hosted MCP server for connecting AI clients to your Cevoid workspace.
+The Cevoid MCP server is Cevoid’s hosted MCP server for connecting AI clients to your Cevoid workspaces.
 You can use it to give tools like Claude, Cursor, and ChatGPT secure access to Cevoid context through a single MCP endpoint.
 The current MCP surface is Analytics.
 That means you can query UGC analytics, browse saved reports, inspect the query schema, and discover dimensions and filters without leaving your AI tool.
 If you need direct REST integrations from your own application code, use the API Reference instead.

 When to use MCP